PLCE LAWSUIT ALERT: The Gross Law Firm Notifies The Children's Place, Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, March 20, 2024 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of The Children's Place, Inc.
+NEW YORK, March 27, 2024 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of The Children's Place, Inc. (NASDAQ: PLCE).

 Shareholders who purchased shares of PLCE during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.